Compare similar life situations, assumptions, and retirement tradeoffs.

 For: Single Canadian renter (32), saving for a first home while keeping retirement on track

 Should a Canadian first-time buyer fill the FHSA before the RRSP?
-This scenario shows when FHSA-first usually leaves more retirement flexibility, when RRSP-first can still help, and how much post-purchase spending each path can realistically support.
+This scenario shows when FHSA-first usually leaves more retirement flexibility, when.

 For: Single Canadian worker (35), renter, deciding whether RRSP or TFSA should get the next retirement dollar

-For a Canadian renter saving for retirement, TFSA usually comes first when flexibility matters most, while RRSP starts to pull ahead once income and tax savings rise.
+For a Canadian renter saving for retirement, TFSA usually comes first when flexibility matters most, while RRSP starts to pull ahead once income and tax.

-The earlier exit is not free: age 50 buys time, but it also turns one pension decision into a 15-year bridge problem before CPP and OAS arrive.
-Age 60 usually gives the pension formula more service credit, a shorter bridge, and more room for mistakes, but it asks for another decade of work from someone who may already feel done.
+The earlier exit is not free: age 50 buys time, but it can also turn one pension decision into a 15-year bridge problem before CPP and OAS arrive.
+Waiting can add service credit and shorten the bridge, depending on the plan, but it asks for more years of work from someone who may already feel done.

 The model separates the employer pension, temporary bridge income, CPP/OAS, healthcare top-ups, home repairs, vehicle replacement, family support, and late-life care reserves.
 That is the key point for DB members: the annual pension estimate is only the first line.
 The bridge to 65, indexing, survivor options, and taxes decide whether the number is spendable.

-This is not a universal Canadian DB pension calculator.
+This is not a universal Canadian DB pension calculator or an isolated age experiment.
 It is a decision frame for three questions a member should ask before accepting a pension estimate:

 Decision question